voyage-ai/weaviate-io/developers/weaviate/model-providers/voyageai/embeddings.md

 ## Searches

-Once the vectorizer is configured, Weaviate will perform vector and hybrid search operations using the specified VoyageAI model.
+Once the vectorizer is configured, Weaviate will perform vector and hybrid search operations using the specified Voyage AI model.

 ![Embedding integration at search illustration](../_includes/integration_voyageai_embedding_search.png)